How to Sharpen a Lawn Mower Blade (Safely)

 Step 10: Refit, torque, reconnect

 Blade back on with all spacers and washers in original order.
-Marked face DOWN (away from engine).
-Bolt threaded by hand first to avoid cross-threading the crankshaft.
-Torque to 50-60 Nm — firm with one hand on a 200 mm spanner.
+Marked face DOWN, away from the engine.
+Bolt threaded by hand first to avoid cross-threading the crankshaft (cross-threading the crank is a $400 repair).
+Torque to 50-60 Nm — firm with one hand on a 200mm spanner.
 Don’t gorilla-grunt it: over-torque cracks the boss.
+Spark plug lead back on.
+Stand the mower upright.
+Pull-start.
+The engine note should be smoother than before, and the next mow will leave clean cut tips that dont brown.